Skip to navigation Skip to content

 • Select Assign this Notice to me which marks the notice as locked to that user and changes the status in the Notice List from Unread to In-Progress

-• Search the financial institution records for a matching customer, using the radio buttons to indicate whether there is a match and if there are available funds
+• Once the financial institution has searched their records for a matching customer, they use the radio buttons to indicate whether there is a match and if there are available funds

 • Provide the relevant information and then select Next